 Bad salespeople come in many forms.
 The lesson here is clear: every sales candidate possesses a specific set of capacities.
 As a result, some salespeople align better with certain sales jobs.
 Others do not.
 Within the realm of professional selling there are many different types of jobs and they are not all the same.
 Therefore, you must ensure that your sales candidate has the capacities and motivations that align with what the job requires.
+It’s all about job fit.
 Otherwise, you end up like my friend.

 Only a sophisticated sales assessment unmasks these hidden attributes of bad salespeople and provide you with the intelligence you need to make a well-informed hiring decision – no matter how well the candidate interviewed or the level of experience on their résumé.